 [HISTORY: Adopted by the Town Meeting of the Town of Mansfield 5-19-2015 ATM by Art.
 21. Amendments noted where applicable.]

-The Board of Selectmen shall appoint a Council on Aging consisting of seven members.
+The Select Board shall appoint a Council on Aging consisting of seven members.
 Upon acceptance of this bylaw, the Board shall appoint three members for three years, two members for two years, and two members for one-year terms.
 Members can be reappointed for consecutive terms.
 The members of the Council shall serve without pay.

 The Council on Aging, at its first annual meeting and thereafter annually in April of each year, shall elect from its membership a President, First Vice President, Second Vice President, Secretary and Treasurer.
 Each officer shall hold office until the next annual election.
 In the event a vacancy occurs in any of the offices above, the Council shall hold a special meeting for the purpose of electing one of its members to fill such vacancy.

 The Council shall prepare and submit an annual report of its activities to the Town and shall send a copy thereof to the Department of Elder Affairs.